- Scholarships and Fellowships

 Mentor(s): Oksana Ostroverkhova, Alfredo Alexander-Katz, Steven Mayer, John Sukamto

 The OSU nomination committee includes faculty from the Colleges of Science and Engineering: Dr. Skip Rochefort and Dr. Kelsey Stoerzinger from Chemical, Biological and Environmental Engineering; Dr. Kevin Gable from Chemistry; Dr. Bob Mason from Integrative Biology; Dr. Carlos Jensen from Computer Science and Associate Dean of Undergraduate Programs; Dr. Ryan Mehl and Dr. Kari Van Zee from Biochemistry and Biophysics; and Dr, Rebecca Vega-Thurber from Microbiology.
-Student advising and nominations were coordinated by LeAnn Adam in the OSU Office of Prestigious Scholarships.
+Student advising and nominations were coordinated by LeAnn Adam in the OSU Office of National and Global Scholarships Advising.

 The Barry Goldwater Scholarship and Excellence in Education Foundation was established by Congress in 1986 to serve as a living memorial to honor the lifetime work of Senator Barry Goldwater, who served his country for 56 years as a soldier and statesman, including 30 years in the U.S. Senate.